 4. Greater specialisation in gender and ethnicity medicine & Healthcare

 There are encouraging signs with increasing diversity in the medical research community, including pharma and academic bodies.
-We need education and awareness campaigns to help reduce cognitive bias among medical and healthcare professionals. e.g. impact of hormones for women.
+We need education and awareness campaigns to help reduce cognitive bias among medical and health care professionals. e.g. impact of hormones for women.
 Caution must be taken in designing, developing and testing health and medical AI algorithms, that they do not persist or reinforce human cognitive bias.
 More emphasis on distinct specialisms for different patient populations will help further this agenda.

 Finally, we need to effect a paradigm-change in the culture of health and medical research and technology, by enabling and chain-connecting pockets and networks of affiliates and allies active in Inclusive Medical Innovation, globally.

-We’d love to talk to anyone interested in impacting this issue.
+I’d love to talk to anyone interested in impacting this issue.